-For each of the five 'Societal Challenges Themes' layers such tables (Figure 6.2) can be constructed by detailed 2D representation for all levels, e.g. for 'Societal Challenge Theme' Health, 'Research Topics' (RT) and 'Operational Actions' (OA) at all levels (1, 2 & 3) can be deployed to populate the HRC-SYS and at a later stage identify gaps for each layer and RT-OA intersections.
+For each of the five 'Societal Challenges Themes' layers such tables (Figure 6.2) can be constructed for all levels, e.g. for 'Societal Challenge Theme' Health, 'Research Topics' (RT) and 'Operational Actions' (OA) at all levels (1, 2 & 3) can be deployed to populate the HRC-SYS and at a later stage identify gaps for each layer and RT-OA intersections.